-For the years ended December 31, 2015 and 2014, the Company generated a net loss attributable to shareholders of \$9,311,913 and \$3,142,960, respectively.
-As of December 31, 2015 and 2014, the Company has an accumulated deficit of \$94,175,999 and \$84,864,086 and had cash and cash equivalents totaling \$402,059 and \$455,841, respectively (although the Company had additional marketable securities of \$4,025,104 and \$9,264,961 available as of December 31, 2015 and 2014).
+For the years ended December 31, 2016 and 2015, the Company generated a net loss attributable to shareholders of \$3,303,538 and \$9,311,913, respectively.
+As of December 31, 2016 and 2015, the Company has an accumulated deficit of \$97,479,537 and \$94,175,999 and had cash and cash equivalents totaling \$72,700 and \$402,059, respectively The Company had marketable securities of \$50,001 and \$4,025,104 available as of December 31, 2016 and 2015.

 Currently, our primary focus is to expand the domestic and international distribution of our PIFA Heparin/PF4 rapid assays.
-The Company continues initial commercialization tasks for METRON and BreathScan Lync, as well as development activities for its PIFA PLUSS® Infectious Disease single-use assays, Breath Ketone "Check", and Breath PulmoHealth "Check" products, including advancement of the steps required for FDA clearance or CE marking in the EU where necessary.
+The Company continues initial commercialization tasks for METRON and BreathScan Lync, as well as development activities for its PIFA PLUSS® Infectious Disease single-use assays, Breath KetoChek, and Breath PulmoHealth "Check" products, including advancement of the steps required for FDA clearance or CE marking in the EU where necessary.

 We expect to continue to incur losses from operations for the near-term and these losses could be significant as we incur product development, clinical and regulatory activities, contract consulting and other product development and commercialization related expenses.
-We believe that our current working capital position will be sufficient to meet our estimated cash needs until it reaches a cash flow positive position.
-We are closely monitoring our cash balances, cash needs and expense levels.
+The Company began implementing the 2017-19 Strategic Plan ("Strat Plan") in January 2017 and management remains confident that the objectives are achievable, however, during the first half of 2017, the Company may encounter limited periods of cash shortages and is proactively working to minimize their impacts on operations.
+We anticipate maintaining a cash-flow positive position during the next twelve months based upon revenue targets as outlined in the Strat Plan, the results of the private placement offering in March 2017 and the backing of a shareholder, if required.
+In addition, the Company has initiated discussions with our primary financial institution to establish a line of credit to manage short-term cash fluctuations.
 The accompanying financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that might result in the possible inability of the Company to continue as a going concern.

-We expect that our primary expenditures will be to continue development of PIFA PLUSS® Infectious Disease single-use assays, Breath Ketone "Check" and Breath PulmoHealth "Check" products and enroll patients in clinical trials to support performance claims, generate studies in peer-reviewed journals to support product marketing, and provide data for the FDA 510(k) clearance/CE certifications processes when required.
+We expect that our primary expenditures will be to continue development of PIFA PLUSS® Infectious Disease single-use assays, Breath KetoChek and Breath PulmoHealth "Check" products and enroll patients in clinical trials to support performance claims, generate studies in peer-reviewed journals to support product marketing, and provide data for the FDA 510(k) clearance/CE certifications processes when required.
 We will also continue to support commercialization and marketing activities of in-line products (PIFA Heparin/PF4 rapid assays, PIFA PLUSS® PF4, breath alcohol detectors, METRON and BreathScan Lync) in the U.S. and internationally.
 Based upon our experience, clinical trial and related regulatory expenses can be significant costs.
 Steps to achieve commercialization of emerging products will be an ongoing and evolving process with expected improvements and possible subsequent generations being evaluated for commercialized and emerging tests.
 Should we be unable to achieve FDA clearance for products that require such regulatory "approval", develop performance characteristics for rapid tests that satisfy market needs, or generate sufficient revenue from commercialized products, we would need to rely on other business or product opportunities to generate revenue and costs that we have incurred for the patents may be deemed impaired.

-Capital expenditures, primarily for production, laboratory and facility improvement costs for the year ending December 31, 2015 are approximately \$112,951 (2014: \$24,988).
+Capital expenditures, primarily for production, laboratory and facility improvement costs for the year ending December 31, 2016 totaled \$123,301 (2015: \$112,951).
 As per the Company's lease agreement, the owner of the facility will be handling the majority of facility upgrades, and we anticipate financing any production and laboratory capital expenditures through working capital.